clausmalver/ctf-writeup/Destination_Aarhus_2023/README.md

 ```
 A browser is also called a user-agent which from the pcap file we can see that user that accessed the site was using `BrowserAuth/9472.2843.8275.1753\r\n` as the user-agent.

 So lets change our user-agent in Firefox.
-We start by open a new tab and enter `about:config` in the top search bar enter `general.useragent.override`and set the value to a *string* and hit the + sign.
+We start by open a new tab and enter `about:config` Next in the top search bar enter `general.useragent.override`and set the value to a *string* and hit the + sign.
 Enter the value `BrowserAuth/9472.2843.8275.1753\r\n` which we got from the pcap file, and save the new value.

-Go back to the other tab which said you weren't authorized to view the website hit the refresh button.
+Go back to the other tab which said you weren't authorized to view the website and hit the refresh button.

 The page will now show:
 ```